l3af-project/l3af-arch/dev_environment/setup_dev_env_linux_vm.md

 # Set up L3AF Development Environment for Linux VMs

-There are different ways to create Linux VM (i.e. Ubuntu 20.04).
-At local computer host, various VM software, i.e. VirtualBox, Parallels, Multipass, Windows WSL etc. can create Linux VM (i.e. ubuntu).
-And Linux VM can be created in cloud environment, i.e. Azure VM.
-The following procedures illustrated how to set up L3AF development environment for those VMs if Vagrant doesn't support them.
+There are different ways to create a Linux (i.e., Ubuntu 20.04) VM.
+On a local computer host, various VM software, e.g., VirtualBox, Parallels, Multipass, Windows WSL, etc. can create a Linux VM.
+A Linux VM can also be created in a cloud environment, e.g., Azure VM.
+The following procedures illustrate how to set up a L3AF development environment for those VMs if Vagrant doesn't support them.

 # Host Prerequisites